StewAlexander-com/NetVendor/TEST_COVERAGE.md

 - Tests verify output file creation and content
 - OUI manager tests use real OUI cache for vendor lookups
 - Some OUI manager tests are skipped if database update is needed
+- Security scanning with Bandit is part of the quality assurance process